Karl Ludwig (sledge hockey)

 Karl Ludwig (born November 25, 1988) is a Canadian ice sledge hockey player.
 He won a bronze medal at the 2014 Winter Paralympics in Sochi, Russia.

 Personal life

 Started playing sledge hockey in 1995 with the Halton-Peel Cruisers.

 He attended Humber College in Toronto from 2006-2008 for Tourism Management and again from 2011-2013 for Comedy Writing and Performance.

 Career

 Ludwig won a gold medal at the 2013 IPC Ice Sledge Hockey World Championships and won a bronze medal at the 2014 Winter Paralympics in Sochi, Russia.

-Karl will be putting on a one man show on Broadway about the early years of the Golden Girls, in late June 2017.